elunna/nerfhack-changelog/README.md

 * Wand of cancellation extensions
   * Monsters can zap the player with wands of cancellation
   * Being cancelled removes the protection spell effects
-  * Small chance dragon scale mail will revert back to a set of scales if cancelled (Un/Evil)
 * Increase wand to-hit chance for high-dex characters  (Splice)
 * Wands of secret door detection can be broken to detect traps.
 * Wand explosions discharge their effects in an explosion (SLASH'EM).